Skip to content

 Source: insertBatchSomeColumn

-Function: This method is used for batch insertion of entity objects but only inserts specified fields within the entities.
-This is useful when you need to batch insert data but do not want to include all fields.
+Function: This method performs batch insertion of entity objects, but only inserts specified fields from the entities.
+This is useful when you need to insert data in batches but don’t want to insert all fields.

-Use Case: When you need to batch insert data and only want to include specific fields from the entity objects, either to improve insertion efficiency or protect sensitive data.
+Use Case: Use this when you need to batch insert data and only want to insert specific fields from the entity objects, either to improve insertion efficiency or protect sensitive data.

 logicDeleteByIdWithFill